I am still in recovery from the awful school year I dealt with. The real question is, whatever shall I do with all of my time??

 Monday, June 16, 2008

 This morning I still had a headache.
 I won't come to school early ever again--it makes me irritable.
 It's outrageous that no one EVER is sure to mention that there will be an overlap in the schedule such that I will have junior high and high school kids together at the same time.
 I planned to tell one of my choirs that I'm not coming back.
 I don't want to tell the junior high kids yet, not until tomorrow.
 So I was stuck and panicked and angry that I get the shaft every time.
 I lost it with the office manager.
-I took some dexedrine to take a little of the edge off my irritation.
-Yes, I gave in and finally tried it.
-I'm desperate.

 Then I lost it with a kid not much longer after.
 He had been goofing off on his skateboard INSIDE.
 He asked: